CopernicaMarketingSoftware/Documentation/Mailerq/4.0/rabbitmq-config.md

 the names of the RabbitMQ result queues.
 MailerQ posts a JSON result object for every successful delivery to the success queue, and for all failed deliveries to the failure queue.
 This same result object is also sent to the results queue.
-Every result object is indeed published to two queues: failures are posted to the results queue and the failure queue, while successes are published to the results and success queues.
+Every result object is thus published to two queues: failures are posted to the results queue and the failure queue, while successes are published to the results and success queues.

 MailerQ only considers a delivery to be a failure when no new delivery attempts get scheduled.
-When a message cannot immediately be delivered, or when it is greylisted and will be retried, it is published back to the outbox queue instead, and not to the results and/or failure queues.
+When a message cannot immediately be delivered, or when it is greylisted and will be retried, it is published back to the outbox queue, and not to the results and/or failure queues.

 If you want to process the intermediate results (like greylisting reports) too, you can use a retry queue by setting the "rabbitmq-retry" config setting.
-All deliveries that failed, but that are published back to the outbox queue for a new attempt, will also be posted to this retry queue.
+All deliveries that failed, but that are published back to the outbox, are also posted to this retry queue.

-If you're not interested in the results, or when you're only interested in specific results (like failures), you can set the result queues to empty strings.
+If you're not interested in the results, or when you're only interested in specific results (like failures), you can set one or more of the result queues to empty strings.
 MailerQ will then not publish messages to them.

 ## The exchange